first aid kit contents

 How to Make an Emergency Kit

-Having an emergency kit, also called a 72 hour kit, for yourself and all other members in your home can make a big difference if disaster ever does strike.
+Having an emergency kit, also called a 72 hour kit, for yourself and all other members in your home can make a big difference if and when disaster strikes.
 Read below to learn Puroclean’s tried-and-true steps on how to make an emergency kit in advance, because there won’t be time when emergencies happen.

 Things to Remember When You Make an Emergency Kit

 As the name “72 hour kit” suggests, you should include provisions for at least three full days without access to utilities.
-Yours may be slightly different due to needs, but there are some universal things to remember when you make an emergency kit:
+Each individuals’ kit may be slightly different due to specific needs, but there are some universal things to remember when you make an emergency kit:

 Water – At least one gallon per person, per day, for three days.
 If possible, include extra water for children, nursing mothers, or anyone who is sick.

 Non-perishable food – Choose shelf-stable options that won’t spoil.
-Avoid foods that increase thirst, and make sure you have enough for three days.
+Avoid foods that increase thirst, like saltines, and make sure you have enough for three days.

-First aid supplies – Include adhesive bandages, gloves, medical tape, scissors, tweezers, antibiotic ointments, and any prescription medications your family depends on.
+First aid supplies – Include adhesive bandages, gloves, gauze, scissors, tweezers, a small container of antiseptic (hydrogen peroxide), and any prescription medications your family depends on.

 Flashlight – Essential for power outages or nighttime emergencies.
 Always remember to include extra batteries.